sunxiaotianmg/Mapster/Debugging.md

 ```

 ### Do not worry about performance
-In `RELEASE` mode, Roslyn compiler actually faster than default dynamic compilation by 2x.
+In `RELEASE` mode, Roslyn compiler is actually faster than default dynamic compilation by 2x.
-Here is the result.
+Here is the result:

 |                    Method |           Mean |       StdDev |        Error |       Gen 0 | Gen 1 | Gen 2 |  Allocated |
 |-------------------------- |---------------:|-------------:|-------------:|------------:|------:|------:|-----------:|